-The stator windings of each voltage variant are perfectly matched to the intended design load and therefore D400 Lite can be connected directly to a battery if required, and the charge monitored and controlled manually however, we strongly advise that a charge regulator does form part of the installation.
+The stator windings of each voltage variant are perfectly matched to the intended design load and therefore D400 Lite can be connected directly to a battery if required.
+This does mean the charge would need to be monitored and controlled manually.
+For this reason we strongly advise that a charge regulator does form part of the installation as this makes the system 'fit and forget'.

 The charge regulator has two main functions.
 It prevents possible battery damage through over charging (over voltage) and once the batteries are full it controls the rotor speed of the D400 Lite by connecting the turbine to dump resistors.
-With a rotating machine such as D400 Lite a dump type regulator (complete with resistive dump loads to disipate unwanted power) is required, and we recommend that the 6TB 12/24 solid state unit is used.
+With a rotating machine such as D400 Lite a dump type regulator (complete with resistive dump loads to disipate unwanted power) is required, and we recommend that the 6TB 12/24 solid state unit or equivalent is used.